t4wE/vlang.io/README.md

 ## How To Contribute

 There are various way you can contribute to this project.
-Refactoring writings, updating css, adding Language support etc. We will cover them one by one.
+Refactoring writings, updating css, adding language support etc. We will cover them one by one.

 ### Styling the website